sdip15fa/safecantonese.ai.app/privacy_policy.md

 If you have any questions or concerns about this Privacy Policy or SafeCantonese AI, please contact us at wcyat@wcyat.me.

-By usingSafeCantonese AI, you agree to the terms outlined in this Privacy Policy.
+By using SafeCantonese AI, you agree to the terms outlined in this Privacy Policy.
 If you do not agree with these terms, please refrain from using the app.